Quick Answer

 Use bank examples as checks, not conclusions.
 Verify them at your branch and for your account tier.
 CIMB states SpeedSend is available 24/7 via OCTO App and CIMB Clicks, and it allows side-by-side comparison of Foreign Telegraphic Transfer and SpeedSend rates.
 HSBC Malaysia states international transfers to over 150 countries and regions.
 Maybank's live chat page states business-hours availability, so do not assume every support channel is 24/7.

 Headline fees do not always show the real cost.
 In practice, total landed cost can include the bank fee, FX spread, and intermediary or third-party deductions.
-For your worksheet, keep this placeholder: Add current fee/spread range after verification.
+For your worksheet, mark the current fee and spread range as pending bank or provider verification.

 | Checkpoint | Article detail | What to verify |